detmir/recycli/README.md

 ## Reaction on clicks and state changes

 Click reaction is handled in MVI manner.
 Recycler item provides intent via its state function invocation.
-ViewModel handles the clicks, recalculates the state and binds it to adapter.
+ViewModel handles the intent, recalculates the state and binds it to adapter.

 Firstly provide recycler item state with click reaction functions: